 We hopped on I-57 to US-51 (like we should have done in the first place), then drove south through Cairo and wow... this was NOT what I envisioned in my head...
 It wasn't just a tiny, sleepy town; it was a Dead Town.
 According to Wikipedia, Cairo was once a busy river boat town, on the confluence of the Ohio and Mississippi rivers.
 As a river port, it was eventually bypassed by transportation changes to avoid the large expanses of low-lying land, wetland, and water.
 It's population peaked in the 1920s (at 15,203 people) but by 2020, the population fell 89%, with a mere 1,733 people.
 Some of this population loss may also have been due to the Mississippi River Floods in 2011, after the Ohio River rose over 80 feet, and there was the possibility of over 15 feet in Cairo itself.
 Currently, the community and region are working to stop the abandonment of the city.
 They are restoring some architectural landmarks, and plan to develop heritage tourism to focus on the city's history and relationship with the two rivers.

-Random StreetView from Google, in Cairo's "Historic District"
+Random StreetView from Google, in Cairo's "Historic District" |

-We found a trashed and graffitied two-story tower that overlooked the two rivers, with a small memorial placard in front of it.
 There were no beautiful waterfront trails or railings; instead there were tons of broken rocks and chunks of concrete and washed-up driftwood; my hopes of getting a foot in the water was dashed (though honestly, it was very cold, so the thought taking my warm foot out of my warm shoe and touching that water didn't sound refreshing anyway).
-I took some photos, went as far down toward the water as possible, picked up a few rocks to bring home, and then we went back to the car.
-That was it... that was what we drove 3 hours to see.
-None of this was awesome...

 Our next stop (with "avoid highways" now turned OFF) was Lambert's, over in Sikeston.
 Once inside, I realized that this was, like, a whole thing...
-It was loud, there were employees going up and down the rows of tables with dutch ovens full of food...
+It was loud, there were employees going up and down the rows of tables with Dutch ovens full of food...
 Hubby wasn't happy with the menu - he said it was too Southern for him, and after really looking at it, it was too Southern for me too.
 It didn't seem to be the same menu that I looked up on line.
 We honestly should have just left, but we settled (I think he thought that I really wanted to eat here, so he kept quiet, bless his heart).
-He ordered a burger with a side of cottage cheese - there wasn't even an option to order french fries!
+He ordered a burger with a side of cottage cheese - there wasn't even an option to order French fries!
 How can you not have fries?
 I got a half-rack of ribs with mashed potatoes and a baked potato.
 Servers came by with rolls - though they didn't throw them at us, which is what they're famous for - and yes, those were fresh, hot, delicious, and smelled like elementary school cafeterias.
-The servers with dutch ovens had "pass arounds" of fried okra, fried potatoes & onions, apple butter, and molasses (we passed up on all of that).
+The servers with Dutch ovens had "pass arounds" of fried okra, fried potatoes & onions, apple butter, and molasses (we passed up on all of that).

-I could have eaten a dozen of these (and regretted it later!)
+I could have eaten a dozen of these (and regretted it later!) |

 His burger was sad as hell, with no cheese or condiments or anything, and reminded me of the Where's the Beef commercial.

-My ribs were tough, with a fakey-fake smokey flavor.
+My ribs were tough, with a fakey-fake smoky flavor.
 The sauce looked like it was brushed on right before it was put on the plate; no caramelizing or gooiness at all.
 The baked potato was tiny and plain, with one package of sour cream, while the mash was chunky but institutional, and served with powder mix gravy.

-The only saving grace of this place (besides the rolls), was that they served big-ass sodas in old-school insulated mugs, like what you used to buy at Circle K in the 80s.
-Hubby was very grumpy and didn't eat much of his meal at all; he said it was bland and he couldn't taste any of it... it just had no flavor!
-I agreed - everything tasted like the volume was turned down 50%.
 Back in the car, we headed home, defeated.
 This was a day where Adventure didn't pan out to something cool; it was just a shitty day of too much driving with a sad payoff, a pathetic dinner that cost way too much for what we got, and to top it off...
 I'm pretty sure I've gotten whatever Hubby has.
 My face is so full of sinus pressure, I can't breathe out of my nose, it just sucks!!!
 Back at the house (many hours later), we both ended up eating chips and Little Debbie snacks for dinner.
 We talked about the itinerary and decided that tomorrow, we both felt fine enough to finally head north to St. Louis.
 I can't wait to finally go up in the Gateway Arch!

 No comments: